Know Your Network: Fixed Wireless Subscriber Insights

 Welcome to the first installment of Preseem’s Know Your WISP Network blog series!
 This series of blogs will use the detailed metrics contained within Preseem’s latest Fixed Wireless Network Report.
 Our report leverages Preseem’s extensive data set of hundreds of real-world deployments across ISPs.
 While these insights can be applied to benchmark your business against the wider broadband ecosystem, they can also be used to attain a better understanding of the world of fixed wireless subscribers, networks, and equipment.

-We begin our exploration of all-things fixed wireless by examining a high level overview of the WISP subscriber experience.
-To do this, we will examine fixed wireless subscriber insights that answer the following questions:
+We begin our exploration of all things fixed wireless by examining a high-level overview of the WISP subscriber experience.
+To do this, we’ll examine fixed wireless subscriber insights that answer the following questions: